marcusalenius/marcusalenius.github.io/markdown/attention.md

 \end{bmatrix}
 ```

-### Transforming the Embeddings
+### Transforming the Embeddings ✅

-Let's return to the example we used when introducing the idea of words pulling words.
-Recall how the embedding space had one cluster of fruits and another cluster of technology devices, and we applied attention to move the embedding of "apple".
+Let’s revisit the embedding space we used when introducing the idea of words pulling words.
+We had one cluster of fruits and another cluster of technology devices, and we used attention to move the embedding of "apple".

 <div class="body-image">
     <img src="attention-generic-apple-embedding.png" alt='Generic embedding of "apple"'>
     <div class="image-text">Our original embedding space</div>
 </div>

-Were these the most optimal embeddings for this purpose?
-The embeddings are made to be great general purpose embeddings, but they may not be the best we can do for this very specific use case of separating the two meanings of "apple".
-We will soon explore what a better embedding space for this purpose might look like.
+Were those the best embeddings for this task?
+The embeddings are made to be great general-purpose embeddings, but they may not be the best we can do for this very specific goal of separating the two meanings of "apple".
+Soon, we'll explore what a more useful embedding space might look like for this task.

-But first let's discuss how we can obtain new embeddings given our original embeddings.
-What we want is some function that given a vector outputs a different vector.
-Linear transformations do exactly this.
-A linear transformation simply multiplies the input vector by some matrix to obtain an output vector:
+But first, let's discuss how we can obtain new embeddings from our original embeddings.
+What we need is a function that, given a vector, outputs a different vector.
+Linear transformations provide a simple and powerful way to do this — they multiply a vector by a matrix to produce a new vector.

 ```math
 T(\vec{x}) = M \vec{x}
 ```

-In our case with two dimensional embedding vectors, any $2\!\times\!2$ matrix $M$ will transform the embedding vector $\vec{v}$ into a new two dimensional vector.
+In our case with two-dimensional embedding vectors, any $2\!\times\!2$ matrix $M$ will transform the embedding vector $\vec{x}$ into a new two-dimensional vector.

 <div class="body-image">
     <video src="attention-apply-transformation.mp4"></video>
     <div class="image-text">Applying a linear transformation to each embedding vector.</div>
 </div>

-When we apply a linear transformation to every vector — that is to a whole vector space — we often transform the axes as well.
-What we mean by that is that we transform the vectors $[0, 1]$ and $[1, 0]$ which are known as the unit basis vectors and define the coordinate system.
+When we apply a linear transformation to the entire space — that is to every vector — we also transform the coordinate system itself.
+What we mean by that is that we transform the vectors $[0, 1]$ and $[1, 0]$, which are known as the unit basis vectors and define the coordinate system.
 This makes it easy to visualize a linear transformation and to plot the transformed vectors.
-For example, to plot the transformed version of the vector $[1, 2]$, we can simply plot it at the point $(1, 2)$ defined by the new axes.
+For example, to plot the transformed version of the vector $[1, 2]$, we place it at the point $(1, 2)$ relative to the new (transformed) axes.

 <div class="body-image">
     <video src="attention-transform-axes.mp4"></video>
-    <div class="image-text">We often transform the axes as well.</div>
+    <div class="image-text">We transform the axes as well.</div>
 </div>

 ### A Better Space for Pulling Words